-In the networks where buffers are used, the problem caused by different offset times is partially solved.
+In the networks where buffers are used, the problem described earlier is partially solved.
 If wavelength conversion is used to forward a burst that would be lost, it is either converted to a wavelength that otherwise would not be used, or it is lost.
-With buffers the burst is delayed and it therefore uses resources that were otherwise possibly used by a burst that arrives later.
-With wavelength conversion the network is better utilized.
-However, the buffered system seems to suit better to the JET protocol that uses offset times.
-With wavelength conversion connection class 2 can use only the resources that are left from the class 4 whereas in buffered systems the bursts that were to be lost and belong to class 2 can use time slots that were otherwise used by the next bursts belonging to connection class 4.
+With buffers the burst is delayed and it therefore uses resources that were possibly otherwise used by a burst that arrives later.
+With wavelength conversion network is better utilized and it seems to be optimal solution.
+However, the buffered system suits better to the JET protocol that uses offset times.
+With wavelength conversion connection class 2 can use only the resources that are left from the class 4 whereas in buffered systems the packets that were to be lost and belong to class 2 can use time slots that were otherwise used by the next bursts belonging to connection class 4.